aghorui/boltzmanntex/README.md

 visualisations on acquired data using simple Graphical User Intefaces.
-This software is mainly meant for well defined techniques that can be rigidly written as a program, and do not require regular testing, editing or substantial knowledge of programming for usage) for usage (such as in the case of python scripts).
+This software is mainly meant for well defined techniques that can be rigidly written as a program, and do not require regular testing, editing or substantial knowledge of programming for usage (such as in the case of python scripts).

 BoltzmannTex aims to be modular enough to be easily extendable for more sub-programs.